GSA Capital Partners LLP Sells 14,410 Shares of Yandex (NASDAQ:YNDX)

-GSA Capital Partners LLP lowered its holdings in shares of Yandex (NASDAQ:YNDX) by 65.3% during the 1st quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 7,664 shares of the information services provider’s stock after selling 14,410 shares during the period.
+GSA Capital Partners LLP trimmed its position in Yandex (NASDAQ:YNDX) by 65.3% in the 1st quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
+The firm owned 7,664 shares of the information services provider’s stock after selling 14,410 shares during the period.
 GSA Capital Partners LLP’s holdings in Yandex were worth $491,000 at the end of the most recent reporting period.

-A number of other large investors have also bought and sold shares of YNDX.
-FMR LLC boosted its stake in Yandex by 27.6% during the fourth quarter.
-FMR LLC now owns 16,311,701 shares of the information services provider’s stock worth $1,134,968,000 after acquiring an additional 3,529,708 shares in the last quarter.
-Norges Bank bought a new stake in Yandex during the fourth quarter worth about $218,989,000.
-UBS Asset Management Americas Inc. boosted its stake in Yandex by 25.3% during the fourth quarter.
-UBS Asset Management Americas Inc. now owns 9,160,213 shares of the information services provider’s stock worth $637,368,000 after acquiring an additional 1,851,242 shares in the last quarter.
-Cartica Management LLC purchased a new position in Yandex in the fourth quarter worth about $40,287,000.
-Finally, BlackRock Inc. raised its holdings in Yandex by 15.6% in the fourth quarter.
-BlackRock Inc. now owns 4,259,311 shares of the information services provider’s stock worth $296,364,000 after buying an additional 573,543 shares during the last quarter.
-66.20% of the stock is currently owned by institutional investors and hedge funds.
+Other large investors have also recently made changes to their positions in the company.
+Arkadios Wealth Advisors boosted its holdings in Yandex by 117.3% in the 1st quarter.
+Arkadios Wealth Advisors now owns 641 shares of the information services provider’s stock valued at $41,000 after purchasing an additional 346 shares during the period.
+Trexquant Investment LP bought a new position in Yandex in the 4th quarter valued at $215,000.
+YorkBridge Wealth Partners LLC bought a new position in Yandex in the 1st quarter valued at $232,000.
+Legacy Wealth Asset Management LLC bought a new position in Yandex in the 4th quarter valued at $249,000.
+Finally, Parametrica Management Ltd bought a new position in Yandex in the 4th quarter valued at $263,000.
+66.20% of the stock is owned by hedge funds and other institutional investors.

-YNDX has been the subject of several research reports.
-New Street Research initiated coverage on shares of Yandex in a report on Tuesday, April 13th.
-They set a “buy” rating and a $81.00 price objective for the company.
-Renaissance Capital raised shares of Yandex from a “hold” rating to a “buy” rating and set a $77.00 target price for the company in a report on Tuesday, February 9th.
-Morgan Stanley raised shares of Yandex from an “equal weight” rating to an “overweight” rating and set a $75.00 target price for the company in a report on Monday, March 8th.
-Finally, TheStreet lowered shares of Yandex from a “b” rating to a “c+” rating in a research report on Friday, February 19th.
+Several analysts have recently weighed in on YNDX shares.
+New Street Research started coverage on shares of Yandex in a research report on Tuesday, April 13th.
+They set a “buy” rating and a $81.00 price objective on the stock.
+Morgan Stanley upgraded shares of Yandex from an “equal weight” rating to an “overweight” rating and set a $75.00 price objective on the stock in a research report on Monday, March 8th.
+Renaissance Capital upgraded shares of Yandex from a “hold” rating to a “buy” rating and set a $77.00 price objective on the stock in a research report on Tuesday, February 9th.
+Finally, TheStreet cut shares of Yandex from a “b” rating to a “c+” rating in a research report on Friday, February 19th.
 Three research analysts have rated the stock with a hold rating and seven have given a buy rating to the company.
-Yandex has an average rating of “Buy” and a consensus price target of $70.63.
+The company presently has an average rating of “Buy” and a consensus price target of $70.63.

+Yandex (NASDAQ:YNDX) last announced its earnings results on Wednesday, April 28th.
+The information services provider reported $0.08 earnings per share for the quarter, missing analysts’ consensus estimates of $0.33 by ($0.25).
+The company had revenue of $966.10 million for the quarter.
+Yandex had a net margin of 5.79% and a return on equity of 5.32%.
+Equities analysts predict that Yandex will post 0.96 EPS for the current year.

 Yandex N.V., an internet and technology company, provides internet search engine in Russia and internationally.
 It offers geolocation services, such as Yandex.Maps, Yandex.Navigator, Yandex.Auto, and Yandex.Routing; Yandex.Mail services; Yandex.Disk, a cloud-based storage service; Yandex.Telemost, a video conferencing service; Yandex.Calendar and and Yandex.Notes offers correspondence, time tracking, document management, and conferencing services; Yandex.News, an online news aggregation service; Yandex.Weather hyperlocal weather information services; Yandex Browser for desktops and mobile platforms; and Yandex Search Apps.